Zafiirah13/zafiirah-hosenie/Mentorship.md

 ### University of Cambridge and Microsoft
  <p align="justify">Candidates for <a href="https://www.cst.cam.ac.uk/teaching/part-ib/group-projects">Part IB of the Computer Science Tripos</a> are required to undertake a group design project as part of their practical work in Lent term.
 The participants are Alex Matthews, Jonathan Haley, Jeffrey Song, Peter Isaksen, Tayo Oluranti-Ahmed and Tunan Shi.
 The project is described below.</p>

 <p align="justify">The human visual system is highly evolved to recognise faces even from a few lines.
 AI systems are improving, but we need more efficient tools to communicate which lines are meaningful to humans.
 The goal of this project is to create a tool for drawing the most essential lines onto photographed faces, as a starting point for psychological research into this fascinating human skill.
+ Presentation: <a href="https://docs.google.com/presentation/d/1xb9R-HoQyHgduZyElQ_9QvYD1KfsS1dfdOP2V7pirKA/edit#slide=id.g216f66293ae_0_31">GoogleDoc: Likeness Trainer</a>.
+Code: <a href="https://github.com/alexgmatt1/likeness-trainer">GitHub: Likeness Trainer</a>

-The presentation can be accessed at <a href="https://docs.google.com/presentation/d/1xb9R-HoQyHgduZyElQ_9QvYD1KfsS1dfdOP2V7pirKA/edit#slide=id.g216f66293ae_0_31">GoogleDoc: Likeness Trainer</a>.
-A video demo has been recorded to give a bried description of the project here:</p>
+ A video demo has been recorded to give a brief description of the project here:</p>
 <iframe
     width="640"
     height="480"